rfishermonteith/rfishermonteith.github.io/_drafts/kernel-smoothing.md

 {% include plotly-chart.html id="kernel-snmoothing" json="/assets/viz/kernel-smoothing/chart_3.json" %}

-You can play with the slider to see what we change the bandwidth parameter.
+You can play with the slider to see what we changes as the bandwidth changes.
 We can see that the confidence bounds are always pretty wide.
-As we increase the bandwidth, the line flattens out (and it becomes closer to just a global average)
+As we increase the bandwidth, the line flattens out (and it becomes closer to just a global average).

+Let's see what this looks like when we include a prior that I'm perfectly calibrated.
+Then, as new evidence arrives, this posterior will update.

 {% include plotly-dual-slider.html id="chart4" json="/assets/viz/kernel-smoothing/chart_4.json" n_bw=12 n_prior=7 %}

+You can now use both sliders to see the effect of the combination.
+As the strength of the prior increases, the resulting calibration curve is forced closer to $y=x$, and the confidence bounds narrow.

+Now, I don't think that a prior of this form is eactly right - we'd probably prefer a prior on some kind of monotonicity, but this is probably fit for purpose.

+Without a lot of reasoning, I'm going to pick a bandwidth of 0.05 and prior of 0.1.

+# Conclusion

+I now have a workable smoothing technique, which gives me an early glimpse of my calibration curve.

+Once I have some more scored predictions, I'll add a new post showing how the calibration curve evolves over time.

 # Footnotes